influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/substring.md

 weight: 301
 ---

-The `strings.substring()` function returns a substring based on given start and end indices.
+The `strings.substring()` function returns a substring based on `start` and `end` parameters.
-Indices are based on UTF code points.
+These parameters are represent indices of UTF code points in the string.

 _**Output data type:** String_